JGCRI/helios/README.md

 <!-- ------------------------>
 <!-- ------------------------>

-Khan, Z., Dorheim, K., Wolfram, P., Vernon, C., 2021. helios - An R package to process heating and cooling degrees for GCAM.
+Zhao, M., Khan, Z., Dorheim, K., Vernon, C., 2022. helios - An R package to process heating and cooling degrees for GCAM.
 (In progress) Journal of Open Source Software, DOI: XXXX

 <!-- ------------------------>
 <!-- ------------------------>